Division of Investigation

 - For person-to-person sales, the seller of a handgun is responsible for submitting the proper completed permits to the appropriate authorities as listed on the permits.

-- While this agency accepts firearms applications 24 hours a day / 7 days a week, you may be asked to return for clarification, so it is recommended you submit them to our Records Unit when possible for the quickest processing.
+- While this agency accepts firearms applications 24 hours a day / 7 days a week, you may be asked to return for clarification, so it is recommended you submit any required documents and payments to our Records Unit when possible for the quickest processing.

 - If you wish to learn your criminal history prior to submitting an application, you may do so through the New Jersey State Police website at http://www.njsp.org/criminal-history-records/index.shtml#instruct and select Form A. This could help you avoid falsifying information on your application (though most people tend to remember what happens when they get arrested) or for verifying any expungements.